 Article 50 notification: High Court rules that parliamentary approval is required for the UK to withdraw from the EUPrint publication

 On 3 November 2016, the High Court ruled in R (on application of Miller) v Secretary State for Exiting the European Union EWHC 2768 (Admin) that Article 50 cannot be invoked without parliamentary approval.
-The full judgment is available here.

 The process for departure from the EU is set out in Article 50 of the Treaty on the Functioning of the European Union.
 This provides that a Member State may decide to withdraw from the EU in accordance with its own constitutional requirements.
 Once that decision has been made, the withdrawal process is initiated by the Member State giving notice to the European Council of its intention to withdraw.
 Withdrawal actually occurs on the date of entry into force of a withdrawal agreement between the EU and the (former) Member State, or failing that, two years after the notification unless the European Council (i.e. the Member States) and the withdrawing state decide unanimously to extend the period.